 If the person has a car it is very important to note the number and, if possible, the make.
 Note the person’s description, paying attention to any distinctive characteristics about their appearance.
 Try to record or collect any evidence to support your contention that an offence has been committed.

-If the offender has not seen you, it may be appropriate to watch them and record their actions to make certain that you have really seen an offence being committed.
-If you have a friend with you, you could send them for the Police while you stay and watch what is happening.
+If the offender has not seen you, it may be appropriate to watch them and record their actions to make certain you have really seen an offence being committed.
+If you have a friend with you, you could send them for the police while you stay and watch what is happening.
 Try to make a written note of anything you see and ensure you keep these notes in a safe place.
+Take photos where possible.

 Suspected poisoning or trapping